 - The first issue of the Power of the Atom series began with the Morlaidhan tribe Ray Palmer was living with throughout the Sword of the Atom storyline killed by government agents posing as loggers.
 Ray escaped, but ended up trapped at three feet tall for a time.

 - Kick-Ass starts off like this (though it's In Media Res), with Kick-Ass getting his testes electrocuted.
 The Film version has another Downer Beginning.

 - Midnight Nation starts out with the hero getting killed.
 And then it goes downhill from there, as he discovers that the devil has taken his soul and that his guardian angel REALLY hates her job.

-- Practically every Sin City story starts out rather bleak but the best example is probably in the very first story in which a love interest is killed after the second page and the protagonist is soon attacked by cops who are attempting to frame him for the murder.
+- Every Sin City story starts out rather bleak but the best example is probably in the very first story in which a love interest is killed after the second page and the protagonist is soon attacked by cops who are attempting to frame him for the murder.

 - The story of All Fall Down begins with heroes and villains dropping out of the sky to their deaths.

 - Identity Crisis begins with Sue Dibny dying in the hands of Jean Loring, the latter which gave Captain Boomerang a mission to kill Jack Drake, the father of Tim Drake.

 - Transformers: All Hail Megatron starts in New York during a nice day.
 Then the Constructicons show up and explain how their here to spread peace and happiness, having apparently turned over a new leaf....
 Then Scrapper and Hook laugh evilly before promptly starting a massive all out Decepticon attack on New York.
 The first two issues is pretty much made up of the Decepticons slaughtering their way through the hundreds of civilians and U.S. soldiers trying to survive or maybe fight back.